-Hyundai Motor Co just announced that it plans to launch its new Genesis sedan in Europe next year, challenging German premium brands such as BMW and Mercedes on the home front.
+Hyundai Motor Co just revealed it wants to launch its new Genesis sedan in Europe next year, rivaling the offers from German premium brands such as BMW and Mercedes on their home front.

-The South Korean automaker has outperformed the European market due to its popular small-car models like the i30 but is now trying to shed its image as a value-for-money brand – and the addition of its first large sedan sold here will help achieve that goal.
+The South Korean automaker has managed to outperform the overall European market thanks to its great value small-car models like the i30.
+The automaker is now trying to move away from the established image as a value-for-money brand – with the addition of its first large sedan .

 “We have to overcome the challenge of competing with established European brands,” Hyundai said in statement.
 “We expect the Genesis to play a crucial role in improving our brand recognition.”

-Hyundai unveiled the rendering of the new Genesis yesterday, ahead of its expected public debut during the 2014 Detroit Auto Show – this being the first major makeover of the premium sedan in nearly six years.
+Hyundai unveiled the first rendering of the new Genesis sedan yesterday, before its expected public debut set for the 2014 Detroit Auto Show – the first major refresh of the premium sedan in nearly six years.
 The world’s fifth-biggest carmaker when taken together with its Kia Motors Corp subsidiary now aims to reveal the car in South Korea next month, followed by reveals in the United States and other countries in 2014.